 16.2.3. is called or occurs when the disc is in the air, then play continues until possession has been established.

 16.2.4.1.
-If the team that called the foul or violation gains or retains possession as a result of the pass, play continues without a stoppage.
-Players recognizing this may call “Play on” to indicate that this rule has been invoked.
+If the team that called the foul or violation gains or retains possession as a result of thepass, the play stands.
+Play can continue without a stoppage if the player who made thefoul or violation call makes a “Play on” call as soon as possible.

 16.2.4.2.1.
 If the team that called the foul or violation believes that possession has been affected by the foul or violation, the disc will be returned to the thrower for a check (unless the specific rule says otherwise).

 16.3.
-Regardless of when the foul or violation call is made, if play had not completely stopped and the players involved from both teams agree that the foul, violation or call did not affect the outcome, the play stands.
+Regardless of when any call is made, if the players involved from both teams agree that the event or calldid not affect the outcome, the play stands.
 This rule is not superseded by any other rule.

 16.3.1.
 If the play resulted in a goal, the goal stands.

 16.3.2.
-If the play did not result in a goal the affected players may make up any positional disadvantage caused by the foul, violation or call and restart play with a check.
+If the play did not result in a goal the affected players may make up any positional disadvantagecaused by the event or call and restart play with a check.

-if a team is late, every minute after the start of the game a point is assigned to the team ready to play.
-After the 10th minute, a forfeit is declared and the team ready to play wins the game by 10-0.
+if a team is late, every two minutes after the start of the game two points is assigned to the team ready to play.
+After the 14th minute, a forfeit is declared and the team ready to play wins the game by 12-0.

 Format